- Electrolytes & Minerals

 EMDROPS should be stored at room temperature (about 68 to 77 F; or 20 to 25 C).
 Periodic exposure to higher temperatures (e.g. during hiking/biking in hot weather; or leaving in a hot car) is OK.
 Brief exposure to cold conditions is also OK.
 However, do not store in fridge or freezer, since mineral crystals will form.
 If this happens, you may see cloudiness, particles or “snowflakes” in the product.
 This is normal and does not affect quality.
 Simply allow the bottle to reach room temperature and shake bottle for some time to dissolve the mineral crystals.

 The shelf life of EMDROPS is at least two years.
 A “Best by” date is provided at the bottom of the outer carton.
 This “Best by” date is also provided on each bottle, either at the bottle bottom, or on the label.

 Simply allow the bottle to return to room temperature (this may take a few hours if the bottle was deeply frozen and is very cold), and shake the contents to help the particles go back into solution.
 To accelerate the process, the bottle may be placed in a cup of lukewarm water.
 Never heat the bottle in a microwave or stove since the bottle may melt.

 EMDROPS is manufactured in the United States, in a FDA registered/approved facility that follows Good Manufacturing Practices (GMPs) to ensure quality and safety.

-Currently, EMDROPS is available at Amazon.com, and in the future, we expect that EMDROPS will become available via additional online channels, doctor offices, and select retail stores.
-We offer an instant discount code (for use at Amazon website) when you sign up on our email list.
-Click here to get the discount now, and to stay informed!
+Currently, EMDROPS is available at Amazon.com (USA), and at Amazon.in (for customers in India).
+In the future, we expect that EMDROPS will become available via additional online channels, and select retail stores.
+We currently offer an instant discount code (for use at Amazon.com website) when you sign up on our email list.
+Click here to signup and get the discount now!

 Yes, we we offer an instant discount code (for buying EMDROPS at Amazon website), when you sign up on our email list.